artturipa/myblog/monthly_tips/blog.md

 However, if the result is __[native code, arity=<number>]__, it can't be accessed.

 Note also that before trying this you should try global code search via Studio.

+### Ensure that emails are shown in activity journal

+Most common mistake is that user's role is missing from property: **glide.ui.activity.email_roles**.
+In addition, email sending should be active in the instance.
+Emails with Sent-Ready -status are not displayed in the activity journal.